AlGepe/OmniSnippets_JS/docs/c2c/intro.rst

 Problem solving
 ---------------

-As the name implies, we have a collection of the most common problems that happen to all of us.
-We will explain (to some degree) why they happen, and how to solve and/or avoid them in the future.
-Feel free to suggest any new topic to be added to the list.
+This section is meant to solve the problems you will find.
+You can expect to find here BB and customJS quirks, systematic approaches to finding/solving problems, how to minimize the damage when we make a mistake...

 .. toctree::
    :maxdepth: 1